iredmail/docs/en_US/howto/upgrade.debian.10-11.md

     This is still a DRAFT document, it may miss some other important changes.

-## SOGo Groupware

-SOGo team doesn't offer binary packages for Debian 11 yet, so you can not use SOGo at all.

 ## Dovecot

 Please remove these lines from `/etc/dovecot/dovecot.conf`: